 The following information was provided by the Texas Department of Transportation (TxDOT):

-Our firm has offices in Corpus Christi, San Antonio, Austin, and Houston, serving clients across Texas and nationwide.
+Our firm has offices in Corpus Christi, San Antonio, and Austin, serving clients across Texas and nationwide.
 Call us today for a free case review — attorneys are available 24/7, nights and weekends.
 If you cannot make it to our office, we can visit you at your home, in the hospital, or at work.